 - How accessible is Malaysia for seniors with mobility issues?

 - Urban areas like Kuala Lumpur are quite accessible, with ramps and lifts in most public areas.
 However, some tourist spots may have limited accessibility, so it’s wise to research specific locations in advance.
+Recent infrastructure improvements in major cities have included more accessible public transportation options, with KL’s MRT system now featuring level boarding and dedicated spaces for wheelchair users.

 - Can seniors get discounts at tourist attractions in Malaysia?

 - Many tourist attractions in Malaysia offer discounts for seniors, both local and international.
 Always ask when purchasing tickets.
+The Malaysia Pass, introduced in 2023, offers bundled discounts at multiple attractions nationwide and includes a special senior rate with additional benefits like priority entry at selected sites.